 1. Log in to your application and go to Admin > Localization

-3. Select the language you want to edit, in the example, we will use Spanish
+2. Select the language you want to edit.
+In this example, we'll use French.

-It's also possible that nor the key nor the translation exist for certain elements on the screen (desktop/mobile).
+8. It's also possible that neither the key nor the translation exists for certain elements on the screen (desktop/mobile).
 In such a case you'll need to add the key yourself.
-Do so by clicking in
+Do so by clicking on

-When you click on + New Key, the following window will open and you will fill in the necessary info
+9. When you click on + Key, the following window will open and you will fill in the necessary info

 - Key: the original element to translate.

 - Translation: the element translated in the destination language.

 - Module: for desktop elements select VehicleTracker.
 For elements in the mobile interface use Mobile.
 Select GenericComponents if you want to translate devices variables.

 - Report definitions report titles and column names can be translated by selecting the proper report name.